StevenBentley/strimzi-lab/taxi-example/doc/README.md

 oc run kafka-consumer -ti --image=strimzi/kafka:0.11.1-kafka-2.1.0 --rm=true --restart=Never -- bin/kafka-console-consumer.sh --bootstrap-server my-cluster-kafka-bootstrap:9092 --topic taxi-source-topic --from-beginning
 ```

-For debugging information, see the logs of `my-connect-cluster`.
+For debugging information, see the logs of `my-connect-cluster-connect`.

 Lets delete the connector for now and start to look at the rest of the pipeline: